1 Introduction

 - Persistent provides type-safe serialization of data.
 It allows for type-safe filtered storage and retrieval of data from a database (remote-resource, local resource, file, or in-memory databases).
 It does not support type-safe

-s, but we can fall back to explicit-string queries. - Esqueleto: provides an embedded domain-specific language (EDSL) for SQL and superposes type-safe
+JOINs, but we can fall back to explicit-string queries. - Esqueleto: provides an embedded domain-specific language (EDSL) for SQL and superposes type-safe

-queries.
+JOINs atop of Persistent SQL backends.
+As of writing this, Esqueleto supports only type-safeSELECT,UPDATE,INSERT, andDELETEqueries.
 It does not provide for all SQL features.
 So we can either implement them by hand whenever necessary, which is relatively easy, or switch to the fall-back mode of explicit-string queries.

 We can use both libraries in the same module, in which case we would have to import at least one of them qualified, so as to avoid identifier conflicts.2